ahmyi/scala-rpc-wallet-nodejs/README.md

-# nero-nodejs
+# scala-wallet-rpc-nodejs

-A Node.js wallet manager for interacting with `electronero-wallet-rpc`.
+A Node.js wallet manager for interacting with `scala-wallet-rpc`.

 Maintained for Electronero with upstream and custom patches.
 Forked from PsychicCat/monero-nodejs